AutoxingTech/axbot_rest_book/docs/reference/recordings.md

 # Recording API

-Some alerts(like 7002 - position lost) will trigger automatic recording of bags.
-Or, one can use `POST /recording` to manually record a bag.
+Certain alerts, such as `7002 - position lost`, will trigger the automatic recording of bag files.
+Alternatively, you can use `POST /recording/` to manually initiate a recording.

 ## Create a Recording